 Jim has been married for 23 years and has two kids; one graduated from high school just recently.
 The other is a junior in high school.
 He tries to eat a kiwi every day.

 Jim owns his own business — a Toyota-specific auto shop called Advanced Automotive Repair, which he started in 2005, just one year before he began working at UTI.
 He didn’t stop working there or sell it when he started at UTI though.
 Instead, he is a self-professed workaholic, working 75 to 90 hours a week between the two gigs, and he wouldn’t have it any other way.
 He loves Toyotas.
 “I could diagnose them in my sleep,” he laughs.

 There’s a part-time person who helps him with some of the admin work for his shop but he does all the car work himself.
-He spends mornings at the shop working, then heads over to UTI around noon and stays until 9 or so.
-Sometimes he heads back to his garage afterward and works into the night.
+He has spent mornings at the shop working, then headed over to UTI around noon and stayed until 9 or so.
+Sometimes he headed back to his garage afterward and works into the night.
 He often finds himself skipping lunch, mostly because of how busy he is.
 He’ll finally eat around 3 or 4, or when he stops long enough to notice he’s hungry.

 Jim’s been working on cars for 27 years now and he knew from the beginning he wanted to eventually open up his own business.
 He knew that 60 percent of auto related businesses in his area fail within the first six months.
 He didn’t want to be part of that statistic, so he worked in a dealership for a while to get experience and recommends anyone who wants to open their own shop, work in the field before jumping into business for themselves.

 “I wanted to know that I’d be able to do all the jobs,” he says.
 You can’t pick and choose jobs when you first start out.
 You have to know how to do everything.
 For this reason he says newbies should put in their dues in the field.